 "true"

-If this parameter is not configured or is set to
+If not configured or set to

 "false", theeipfeature is not enabled and no migration is required.enable_eip_migrate